Marta99/cv-website/README.md

 ## The site
   You can see the live site [here](https://tender-bose-c85007.netlify.app/).

-  Also yu can run it at http://localhost:8000!
+  Also you can run it at http://localhost:8000!

 ## Introduction
   The next steps are the ones you need to follow if you want to download and run the project locally.

   Also make sure you have Node.js and Gatsby CLI installed in your machine.

   ```shell